SharvenRane/A.I_SIMCLR_Medical/README.md

 ## Conclusion

 On this small medical dataset, the baseline ImageNet-pretrained ResNet18 slightly outperformed the SimCLR-pretrained model.
-This highlights how supervised transfer learning may generalize better when self-supervised pretraining lacks diversity or volume.
+This proves nothing there is a good chance that that the amount of images i used to train the simclr was probably not enough for it to learn good features to beat the ImageNet pretrained weights.
+I still believe simclr-pretrained model will outperform on choosing a dataset that is unique and is not already what imagenet has seen :)